muntakimrafi/TIA2020-Recurrent-3D-DenseUNet/README.md

 'The Second International Workshop on Thoracic Image Analysis' at MICCAI2020, is included.

 Please, refer to https://github.com/udday2014/Team_Spectrum for the detailed implementation, which we submitted as a solution for the VIP Cup 2018 lung tumor segmentation challenge.
-We made minor changes from our submission to VIP Cup in our paper that is addressed in this code.
+We made a few changes from our submission to VIP Cup in our paper that is addressed in this code.